belle2/tools/doc/index-01-tools.rst

  * Run at least the unit-tests of the packages that you touched (see :ref:`framework/doc/tools/03-b2test:Testing Tools`)
  * Once you have opened a pull request, try not to push commits individually.
-   Instead, make commits locally and push them once you have finished all of your work.
+   Instead, make commits locally and push them at the end of the day or when you have finished all of your work.
- * After pushing new commits check whether there are not yet started builds.
-   It might make sense to skip them.

 .. _CVMFS: https://cernvm.cern.ch/portal/filesystem
 .. _CVMFS Client Quick Start: https://cernvm.cern.ch/portal/filesystem/quickstart